As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The Bottom Line on ICON Golf Carts

 ICON is a legitimate golf cart brand that delivers strong value for the money.
-The feature set at the $10,000 to $13,000 price point is genuinely hard to beat, and the 10-year battery warranty provides real protection on the most expensive component.
+The feature set at the $10,000 to $13,000 price point is genuinely hard to beat, and the ECO lithium battery coverage provides real protection on the most expensive component when the cart is bought new and properly registered.

 The trade-offs are real: weaker resale value, a smaller dealer and parts network, a steel frame that can rust, and some quality control issues that show up in owner forums.
 These are the costs of buying from a young brand that is still maturing.